-Again, I called Mid America and ordered its lowering kit to bring the ride height down one-inch.
+Again, I called Mid America and ordered its lowering kit to bring the ride height down one inch.
 Not radical, but I’m not trying to cop a sport compact look for the car, or have manhole covers transform from benign daily obstacles to sheet molded compound shredding events.

 New Bilstein Shocks

 While I had the suspension apart, I installed Bilstein shocks tailored for lowered C4s.
-They are a direct replacement for the C4 with the added bonus of a short shaft which accommodates the reduced ride height.
+They are a direct replacement for the C4 with the added bonus of a short shaft that accommodates the reduced ride height.
 They installed without a hitch, firmed up the handling, and improved ride quality exponentially.

 Wheels, Tires, Rotors, Pads, And Calipers